 Just a note about the Thomas Nashe dissertation.
 Studying Nashe’s style led me to look at the rhetorical education of his day.
 I soon got on to the history of this form of symbolic action.
-Having tracked it back to 5th Century Athens, I moved forward, relating the rhetorical program to the dialetical studies, and especially, to the grammatical studies. (…) Philologists since the Renaissance have pooh-poohed this inclusive approach [of the trivium], but it lasted until the time of Bishop Sprat [1635-1713] and got going again with the Symbolists.
-(McLuhan to Tom Wolfe, October 25, 1965, Letters 326)
+Having tracked it back to 5th Century Athens, I moved forward, relating the rhetorical program to the dialetical studies, and especially, to the grammatical studies. (…) Philologists since the Renaissance have pooh-poohed this inclusive approach [of the trivium and particularly of grammar], but it lasted until the time of Bishop Sprat [1635-1713] and got going again with the Symbolists.
+(McLuhan to Tom Wolfe, October 25, 1965, Letters 326)1

 Homer knows nothing about private identity: his world is that of the acoustic epic, the tribal encyclopedia of memorized wisdom which Eric Havelock reported so ably in his Preface to Plato.
 The Homeric epics were part of this acoustic wisdom that preceded literacy and were phased out by literacy.
 Homer was wiped out by literacy, even though he had been the educational establishment of the Greeks for centuries. (…) Along came the phonetic alphabet, and Plato seized on it and said: “Let us abandon Homer and go for rational education.”
 Plato’s war on the poets was not a war on poetry but a war on the oral tradition of education.
 (McLuhan, ‘Living in an Acoustic World‘, 1974.)

 Although scholars regularly attribute Havelock’s influence on McLuhan to his 1963 Preface to Plato, there are many indications in McLuhan’s writings before this time that he was already clear about Havelock’s main points in that monograph.
 Here he is, for example, in the 1960 ‘New Media and the New Education’, whose importance to McLuhan may be seen in the fact that he published this essay repeatedly with different titles and small changes and even included it as an ‘Exhibit’ in his Report on Project in Understanding New Media from that same year of 1960:

 oblivion of the structure of the page, and of print itself, extends to writing in the ancient world as well.
 For the alphabetic translation of the audible into the visible had huge consequences such as mark off Greece and Rome from all other societies which lacked phonetic means of codifying and translating experience into analytic, visible terms.